metacpan/network-infrastructure/SITE_DOWN_README.md

 ### DR Plan (to be filled out more!)

-- Fastly - switch fastapi.mc.org to use the BM boxes
 - Restore ES snapshot (snapshots taken daily)

 ##### Find the snapshot on any BM machine